-The Vizcaíno plain is a relatively flat coastal region in central Baja California that does not have many distinctive floristic features.
-It does have a marked maritime climate with steady winds from the northwest for most of the year.
-The low stratus penetrates far inland here and the main town of Guerrero Negro is cool and cloudy on most days – even in summer.
+The Vizcaíno plain is one of two relatively flat coastal regions along the Pacific coast of Baja California.
+It is similar to the more apparent Magdalena Plain, and is a result of wave action (tombolo) over many thousands of years that has accumulated coastal sand between the inland mountains and the hills separated from them to the west – along the Vizcaíno peninsula.
+It has a marked maritime climate with steady winds from the northwest for most of the year.
+The low stratus clouds penetrate far inland here and the main town of Guerrero Negro is cool and cloudy on most days – even in summer.
 Near the coast there are few to no tall cacti, but instead dense lichen fields both on the sandy surface and on the taller shrubs and succulents.

 Near Guerrero Negro the landscape is particularly flat and sandy, and most travelers will pass through this region without stopping, on the way towards San Ignacio.
 But there are a few interesting aspects to the region – even if you don’t make the side trips (described below) to Bahia Tortugas, Punta Abreojos or the Sierra San Francisco.